clux/probes.hugo/content/post/2021-12-05-campaign-concluded.md

 ![foam new graph view](/imgs/foam/foam-newgraph.png)

-However, one minor snag in this upgrade was that it's no longer possible to [hide the recaps from the graph view](https://github.com/foambubble/foam/issues/835).
+However, one minor snag in one upgrade was [hiding the recaps from the graph view](https://github.com/foambubble/foam/issues/835). **EDIT 2023** [workaround found](https://github.com/foambubble/foam/issues/835#issuecomment-1399437329).

 ## What Sucked